Alhasdata/PESTEL-Analysis-wih-Machine-Learning/README.md

 ## Clustering

-Used Kmeans algorith to classify.
+Used Kmeans algorithm to classify.

 **KMeans** Model with sklearn.